 Among hospitals in the Richmond Catchment Area, hospitalizations have decreased since their peak in January.
-An initial decrease can also be seen for ICU hospitalizations and ventilator utilizations in the same time period.
-Fatalities appeared to rise in January in both districts.
+ICU hospitalizations and ventilator utilizations have decreased in the same time period.
+Fatalities appear to have fallen since January in both districts.
 Data related to deaths are subject to sizable amounts of lag.